soorena776/crossplane/design/one-pager-resource-connectivity-mvp.md

 ## Terminology

 * _External resource_.
 An actual resource that exists outside Kubernetes, typically in the cloud.
-AWS RDS and GCP Cloud Memorystore instaces are external resources.
+AWS RDS and GCP Cloud Memorystore instances are external resources.
 * _Managed resource_.
 The Crossplane representation of an external resource.
   The `RDSInstance` and `CloudMemorystoreInstance` Kubernetes kinds are managed